 Once your helper gets more confident in their skills, start adding some more elevated choices to the menu.

 Kids love bright colors and can’t get enough of dips - this recipe’s got both!
 Plus it’s healthy so you can feel good about letting them eat as much as they can handle.
 The best part is that hummus is the perfect base for experimenting with spices.
 We like a mixture of Park Hill Maple Pepper and Ground Cumin Seeds or Poultry Seasoning and Ground Coriander Seeds, but encourage your kids to taste different spice combinations and get creative.

 This is a fun one because it combines two things that don’t normally go together - BBQ sauce and Asian stir-fry.
-Kids will have fun with the “crazy” concept and you'll be happy because they’ll be eating their veggies.
+Bonus: it’s a super simple way to sneak in plenty of veggies.
 Our Woody’s Sweet & Tangy Barbecue Sauce and Asian Style Sprinkle are the stars of this simple and sweet dish that comes together in about 15 minutes.